WJSoftware/wj-config/README.md

 const env = new Environment(currentEnvDef, ['MyList', 'OfPossible', 'Environments']);
 // Main configuration file.
 Boolean argument defines if the file must exist. const mainConfig = loadJsonFile('./config.json', true);
-// Classic per-environment configuration. const perEnvConfig = loadJsonFile(`config.${env.current.name}.json`, false);
 export default await wjConfig()
     .addObject(mainConfig)
     .name('Main')
-    .addObject(perEnvConfig)
-    .name(env.current.name)
+    .includeEnvironment(env)
+    // Classic or coditional per-environment config.
+Conditional shown here.
+    .addPerEnvironment((b, envName) => b.addComputed(() => loadJsonFile(`./config.${envName}.json`, false)))
     .addComputed(() => loadJsonFile('config.amr.json', false))
-    // The second parameter is just the data source name.
     .whenAllTraits(myTraits.Americas, 'Americas') // <-- It conditions the recently added data source.
     .addComputed(() => loadJsonFile('config.eur.json', false))
     .whenAllTraits(myTraits.Europe, 'Europe')
     .addComputed(() => loadJsonFile('config.asa.json', false))
     .whenAllTraits(myTraits.Asia, 'Asia')
-    .includeEnvironment(env)
     .build();
 ```

+Since we said this was a **NodeJS** sample, we use `addComputed()` to only load the files that are really needed.

-And just like that, the configuration object will discard any per-region configurations if the trait specification
+With the above, the configuration object will discard any per-region configurations if the trait specification
-in the current environment does not contain the corresponding per-region trait.
-The code does not have to be
+for the current environment (given by the value of the `ENV_TRAITS` environment variable) does not contain the
+corresponding per-region trait.
+The code does not have to be modified in any way or form when deploying to the
-modified in any way or form when deploying to the different regions.
-All that needs to change is the value of the
+different regions.
+All that needs to change is the value of the `ENV_TRAITS` environment variable during deployment
-`ENV_TRAITS` environment variable so it reflects the correct trait combination.
+or server/pod configuration so it reflects the correct trait combination.

 Furthermore, we did not have to create duplicates of per-environment configuration files to create combinations with
 each of the per-region settings.
 The combinations are left in the hands of the configuration builder at runtime.

-As you can see, this applies to any possible environment, without any change.
+This applies to any possible environment, without any change, as seen above.
 This is the power and convenience of
 using environment traits.

 **WARNING**:  The `whenAllTraits()` and `whenAnyTrait()` functions are used, the builder will emit an error if there